rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

 profiles in addition to the five predefined profiles, `dev`, `release`, `test`, `bench`, and the less talked-about `doc`.
-It is also desired in this scope to reduce confusion regarding where final outputs reside, and increase the flexbility to specify the user-defined profile attributes.
+It is also desired in this scope to reduce confusion regarding where final outputs reside, and increase the flexibility to specify the user-defined profile attributes.

 # Motivation
 [motivation]: #motivation